Policies and Procedures

 Please make safe arrangements for collecting your child from school.
 Tell the staff in advance if someone different is coming to collect your child so we can give a password and reassure your child.
 Please do not send young brothers and sisters who may not be able to look after little children when crossing busy roads.

-If your child is on regular medication or needs it in the case of and medical emergency you must provide the nursery with this medicine. it should be unopened and labelled with the child’s name and dosage to be used.
+If your child is on regular medication or needs it in the case of an medical emergency you must provide the nursery with this medicine.
+It should be unopened and labelled with the child’s name and dosage to be used.
 You will be asked to register this medicine with us prior to nursery giving it to your child.
-There are some medicines that require staff to be trained before hand please ensure you inform the nursery prior to registration.
+There are some medicines that require staff to be trained before hand, please ensure you inform the nursery prior to registration.

-If your child is on Antibiotics they should be at home until they have received the prescribed dose 24 hours before coming back to nursery however the must be well enough to return.
+If your child is on Antibiotics they should be at home until they have received the prescribed dose 24 hours before coming back to nursery however they must also be well enough to return.